The Four Pillars of Investing

 From his own descriptions, Chinaski appeared older than he was during his teen years.
 This gave him some respect from classmates early on, but he eventually succumbed to some of the worst acne I have ever heard described.
 He had boils all over his body to the extent that he did not go to high school for a term.
 Through this misfortune, he describes meeting the first person that he genuinely felt cared about him.
 It was the nurse that carried out the regular, albeit, ineffective treatment on him for his acne.
 He would lay for hours as needles and drills were inserted into his boils to express them.
 This was typically followed by UV treatment and then, later, by applied clay-like substances, and being bandaged like a mummy.
 Being bandaged like a mummy seemed to be the only treatment that had any kind of positive effect – and it was minimal.
 Chinaski, however, enjoyed being bandaged like a mummy.
 It allowed him to wander publicly in anonymity, without his gruesome scars and boils visible to the world.

 His maladies and his uncaring parents built him into someone who didn’t tolerate much of the nonsense generated in modern life.
 If someone who was much older and larger than him gave him a hard time, he was giving it right back, ten-fold.
 He didn’t care if he risked a beating.
 He also saw through the nonsense of many societal norms.
 He joined ROTC in school so he wouldn’t have to undress for gym class, and reveal his boils.
 He excelled at drill exercises, he surmises, because he did not care about making a mistake.
 The jitters of competing in rifle drill exercises that were present in all his competitors were absent in him.
 He didn’t give a shit.
 He won the drill medal that many of his classmates would have died for, and threw it down a manhole grate on his way home following the event.
-His uncaringness bordered on comedy.
+His indifference bordered on comedy.

 Early on, Chinaski found that he had what was likely an unhealthy fondness and tolerance for alcohol.
 He imbibes, to excess at every opportunity – usually with a supply provided through a peer that falls by the wayside before the young Henry Chinaski is even getting started.
-He determines that all he needs to be happy in life is a supply of alcohol, a room of his own, and a modest, steady income.
+He determines that all he needs to be content in life is a supply of alcohol, a room of his own, and a modest, steady income.
 He seemed to embrace these values, or lack thereof, for the rest of his life.

 My father’s music